 Danielle Choi is an Assistant Professor of Landscape Architecture at the Harvard Graduate School of Design.
-She teaches in the first-year MLA-I core studio sequence and leads design research seminars.
+She teaches in the MLA-I core studio sequence and leads design research seminars.

 Choi’s research concerns infrastructure, regionalism, and the synthetic role of landscape architecture in American urbanization, and considers how American political economy has been manifest in the landscape through projects of hydrological control and ecological stewardship.
 Archival work is used as a critical component of design research methodology as the cultural legacy of these projects is maintained through present-day projects of preservation, conservation, and restoration.

 Choi’s work has been published in Journal of Architectural Education, Harvard Design Magazine, and Landscape Architecture.
 Prior to joining the GSD, Choi taught studio in urban design at Columbia University.
 She is a licensed landscape architect in New York State, and was a senior associate at Michael Van Valkenburgh Associates, where she led strategy and design of complex urban landscapes and managed large, multi-disciplinary teams.
 She holds a Bachelor of Arts in art history from the University of Chicago and a Masters in Landscape Architecture from the GSD, receiving the Jacob Weidenmann award for excellence in design.